AntaoA/Stage-Santiago/readme.md

     Calculation of all the matrix (some upgrades are possibles) Find all aproximate matching with less than k errors and print the errors

 002 - Approximate matching using suffix tree

+003 - Approximate matching using fragments
+    redundancy?
+    recurcivity?

+004 - Approximate matching using an hybrid version